SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 cool aesthetics, and support for the fastest components as well as overclocking.
 The trap is thinking that having the fastest components will produce the best results.
 Generally, enthusiast level hardware is great for bragging rights and not much else in a practical sense.
 To avoid overspending, spec your CPU, RAM, GPU, and storage then find an appropriate motherboard.
-Even if you intend on overclocking, you likely don’t need the flagship motherboard.
+Even if you intend on overclocking, you likely don’t need the flagship product.

-> To maximise compatibility as well as aid in optimisation, it tends to be a good idea to get the motherboard from
+> To maximise compatibility as well as aid in optimisation, it tends to be a good idea to get your motherboard from
 > the same manufacturer as your GPU.

-At the time of writing, I chose the Asus Prime Z790-A Wi-Fi motherboard.
-I chose that motherboard because it is the best available consumer-grade device within the Asus range that satisfies the requirements in this section.
+At the time of writing in 2023, I chose the Asus Prime Z790-A Wi-Fi motherboard.
+I chose that motherboard because it was the best available consumer-grade device within the Asus range that satisfied the requirements in this section.

 ### 4.3.
 Next Steps

 Once you’ve decided on the hardware you need, the next steps are sourcing the components and assembling the workstation.
 Building a workstation is not a trivial task.
 Even if you’re an experienced builder, please be sure to read the manuals and check that your skills are up to date.
-I recommend having a look in Google and on YouTube for the latest guidance on how to build a workstation.
+I recommend having a chat with Grok or ChatGPT to get a sense of what to expect as well as recommendations for YouTube videos to watch.

 Further, the components you’ll buy are expensive.
 As such, they should be handled with care.
-Handling with care means having an anti-static desktop mat and wrist strap, both of which being connected to an anti-static grounding adapter.
+Handling with care means having an anti-static mat and wrist strap, both of which being connected to an anti-static grounding adapter.
 For your own safety, be sure to buy a reliable anti-static grounding adapter from a reputable source.
 Additionally, an anti-static tray for keeping track of screws and washers is a blessing.
-In addition to anti-static measures, please be sure to have the computer assembly tools and to be gentle with the components.
+In addition to anti-static measures, please be sure to have appropriate computer assembly tools and to be gentle with the components.

-I use an anti-static mat, wrist strap, and tray as well as tools provided by iFixit because they’re professional grade tools.
-I use an anti-static ground adapter provided by NOSHOCK ESD UK.
+I use an anti-static mat, wrist strap, and tray as well as tools provided by iFixit because they’re professional grade.
+I use an anti-static grounding adapter provided by NOSHOCK ESD UK.
 Before deciding on any of the tools mentioned herein, please do your research for the sake of your personal safety and the safety of your components.

 Once everything is assembled, please ensure that you verify your cooling settings within your motherboard’s firmware.
 While quieter operation tends to be preferred, enhanced cooling improves stability and component longevity.
 Running all cooling on maximum would be the best technical solution, but doing so is often too loud.
 As such, using a turbo cooling profile that ramps up cooling more quickly may be the best compromise.
 Please be sure to adjust accordingly.

+> Keeping ambient temperature low with air-conditioning is another great way to reduce cooling load on the workstation.

 ## 5. Software and Firmware